"CCgroup are the thinking brand's PR agency."

-Early in 2016, we started Aperture – a specialist consultancy employing psychology, data and technology to derive customer insights in the B2B market.
+Early in 2016, we started Aperture – a specialist consultancy employing psychology, data and technology to drive customer insights in the B2B market.
 And if we, a tech PR agency, can do it then others with greater resources than ours can too.
 It’s a critical step on a journey that will evolve dramatically in 2017.

 2. Tech PR leads on PR automation